 There are other signs of a blown head gasket to consider during your troubleshooting stage.
 There could be coolant leaking from below the exhaust manifold of the engine.
 You could also see bubbles forming in the radiator or coolant overflow tank.

-If you keep having to refill the coolant but you can’t find a leak, this is also a top indication because the coolant is leaking internally.
+If you keep having to refill the coolant but you can’t find a leak, that strongly indicates that you are dealing with a blown head gasket, because the coolant is leaking internally.
 If left unchecked, the blown head gasket is going to cause overheating problems since the system isn’t working as it should.

 Fixes for White Buildup Under Oil Cap

 If you can’t find anything mechanically wrong, the problem could simply be due to excessive moisture that’s not burning off.
 This is especially true if you aren’t taking long trips in your vehicle.

 If you only drive for five or ten minutes, the engine temperature never reaches optimal ranges.
 Evaporation can’t occur, which allows moisture to build up in the engine.
 Not only is this bad for the motor, but it will also lead to a milky buildup.

 However, the fix is a simple one and it can be fun.
 Take your car out for longer drives.
 If you plan to go somewhere ten minutes away, take a long way and enjoy the scenery.
 You want to also make sure you are driving at a higher speed whenever possible.
 The engine warms up faster when you drive 60 mph versus driving down a back road at 15 mph.